Idagunji Mahaganapati Yakshagana Mandali: Keremane Shambhu Hegde

-Keremane Shivananda Hegde is the son of Shambhu Hegde and is another exponent of Yakshagana.
+Dr. Keremane Shivananda Hegde is the son of Shambhu Hegde and is another exponent of Yakshagana.
 He has toured abroad with the troupe and was also invited to participate in the Asia-Pacific Performance Exchange workshop held in the University of California, Los Angeles.
 He has also learnt Kathak and choreography under the guidance of Kathak artist Maya Rao.
 He is the current director of the institution and guru at mandali's training centre- 'Srimaya Yakshagana Kalakendra, Gunavante'.

 Performances

 Idagunji Mahaganapati Yakshagana Mandali has given performances all over India and overseas as well.
 Under the sponsorship of the Indian Council for Cultural Relations, the troupe undertook a tour of South East Asia in August 2000, where they gave performances in Myanmar, Singapore, Malaysia, Laos and Philippines.
 The troupe has also given performance in Vasantahabba 2002.
 They have also given performances in New York City and Atlanta.